 A third journey was made in August 2012 to explore the western provinces: Yuunan and Sichuan, and the unique local people’s cultures.
 Undoubtedly, this was an exciting venture on the historical Southern Silk Road (Tea and Horse Road).

 These journeys barely skim the surface of China’s rich cultural history.
 To fully understand would take a lifetime of cultural immersion and possibly living in the country for a number of years.

 Thank you for reading.
 Enjoy! — circa August 8, 2010 (updated March 13, 2019)

 August 25, 2012– Looking back, my experiences in China have been enjoyable thus far as my family had made it a point to schedule a private tour with exclusive focus on history and local cuisine tasting (as opposed to tasteless buffets as most tours are geared toward scheduling for their convenience).
 However, it is still bothersome to me not to have a grasp of Mandarin Chinese speaking and writing wise as well as the more intimate parts of history and culture.
 I can speak some Cantonese– the local dialect of Guandong province and Hong Kong– but not fluently.
 It is my wish to learn the language and more about the history and culture before returning to China in the future.

-September 2015 – At the time of my visit to Taipei in Taiwan, Taiwan is considered part of the Republic of China.
+September 2015 – At the time of my visit to Taipei in Taiwan, Taiwan is its own country.
 Hong Kong and Macau are Special Administrative Regions of People’s Republic of China.

 » Back to top